You are not signed in | Sign In

 - Typing style -

-Keyboard layouts - QWERTY, DVORAK, AZERTY, Russian ЙЦУКЕН, Japanese QWERTY.
+Keyboard layouts - QWERTY, DVORAK, Russian ФЫВА-ОЛДЖ, French AZERTY, Japanese Romaji & Kana

-Finger positioning - Always start typing by placing the index fingers on the bumps.
+Finger positioning - Always start typing by placing the index fingers on the bumps (on the F and J keys); In this way, I'm stuck with the 'proper finger placement.'

-The shift keys - I use both, press the right one with the pinky to capitalize letters on the left side of the keyboard and vice versa.
+Shift - I use both: press the right one with the pinky to capitalize letters on the left side of the keyboard and vice versa.

-Capitalization - The shift key for the first letter; Caps Lock for acronyms and emphasized words.
+Capitalization - Shift for the first letter; Caps Lock for acronyms and emphasized words.

 - Universes -